Gillgren/Branch_Model/README.md

 # Remarks

 The current state of the Branch Model methodology is suitable for cases with relatively few input parameters (< 10) as the complexity increases with the number of inputs.
-We aslo want to acknowledge that the idea of visualizing neural network mappings is inspired by Neural Additive Models (NAMs).
+We also want to acknowledge that the idea of visualizing neural network mappings is inspired by Neural Additive Models (NAMs).